ahoymarcus/nextjs-myjs-tech-blog/articles/front-end-architectures-2022-03-05.md

 title: 'Front-end Architectures'
 date: '2022-03-05'
 subject: 'web-dev-articles'
-description: 'Traditional web development servers pages at the Server-Side, meaning that a server is responsible to receive requisitions from clients and return a web page to the client.
-This simple architecture of the traditional web development is effective, but it has its shorthands.
-Developers, then, habe been looking for some different ways to try extend the experience from a static web page into many other models like SPA, PWA, etc.'
+description: 'In traditional web development the pages are rendered at the Server-Side, meaning that a server is responsible to receive requisitions from clients and return a web page to the client.
+But today there more ways of rendering pages, besides the use of many new architectures that aim for extending the experience of a web page or a web app.
+Models like Single Page Application (SPA), Progressive Web Application (PWA), the Flux Architecture, the Streams API, etc.'
 ---

 # Front-end Architectures